+Another one of the most dangerous neighborhoods in Philly is Haddington-Carroll Park.
 Located in West Philadelphia, Haddington-Carroll Park has a population of 35,068 and 1,588 crimes per 100,000 residents.
 A working-class neighborhood, Haddington-Carrol Park is bordered by Lansdowne Avenue and West Girard Avenue, which share a similar culture.
 In 2022, overall crime in the city was 133% higher than the city average.

 While Elmwood may not be at the top of the list, it still suffers from issues relating to gun violence and murder.
 The violent crime rate in Elmwood was 225% high than the national average in the year 2021, with 1,262 reported incidents.

 Located in Northeast Philadelphia, Frankford has a population of 39,792 and a crime rate of 1,369 crimes per 100,000 people.
 The overall crime rate is 132% higher than the national average, and the violent crime rate is 266% higher.
 There were over 1,400 reported incidents of violent crime in 2021, with assault and robbery being common.

 10. North Central Philly

 Last on our list of dangerous Philly neighborhoods is North Central Philadelphia, which has a population of 21,880 and a crime rate of 1,982 per 100,000 people in 2022.
 This neighborhood is located near Temple University in the Northern part of the city and has a particularly bad reputation.
 Generally, Temple University is seen as a safe campus, surrounded by many high-crime areas.